karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 Q. How to install Jenkins?
 ----------------------------
-Jenkins installtion require Java, we can follow Jenkins documentation to install it.
+Jenkins installtion on Linux, jenkins require Java, we can follow Jenkins documentation to install it.

 ```
     $ sudo yum install epel-release -y      -->